BrunoRosendo/feup-sdle-proj1/README.md

 To run client, you must specify the operation, client id, topic id and an optional message, accordint to the operation:

 - ./client \<op> clientId topicId \<message>
-- ./client get 1 ola
+- ./client get 1 topic1
-- ./client put 1 ola "ola topic1"
+- ./client put 1 topic1 "this is a nice message"

 ## Data

 ### Client data
-The data stored in Get data are folders which the name are the clientId.
+The data stored in the client is contained in folders whose names are the client IDs.
-Those folders have files which the name is topicId and its information is the current messageId of the missing message on that topic.
+Those folders have files whose name is the topic's ID and its information is the current message ID of the missing message on that topic.